bacalhau-project/docs.bacalhau.org/docs/next-steps/networking.md

 Bacalhau jobs are explicitly prevented from starting other Bacalhau jobs, even if a Bacalhau requestor node is specified on the HTTP allowlist.
 :::

-### Support for networked jobs on the public network
+## Support for networked jobs on the public network

-Bacalhau has support for *describing* jobs that can access the Internet during job execution.
-Whether or not any compute nodes want to *run* jobs that require Internet access is dependent on what compute nodes are currently part of the network.
+Bacalhau has support for *describing* jobs that can access the internet during job execution.
+The ability for compute nodes to run jobs that require internet access depends on what compute nodes are currently part of the network.

 Compute nodes that join the Bacalhau network do not accept networked jobs by default (i.e. they only accept jobs that specify `--network=none`, which is also the default).

-The public compute nodes provided by the Bacalhau Project will accept jobs that require HTTP networking as long as the domains are from [this allowlist](https://github.com/filecoin-project/bacalhau/blob/main/ops/terraform/remote_files/scripts/http-domain-allowlist.txt).
-Other compute providers with different allowlists may be available.
+The public compute nodes provided by the Bacalhau will accept jobs that require HTTP networking as long as the domains are from [this allowlist](https://github.com/filecoin-project/bacalhau/blob/main/ops/terraform/remote_files/scripts/http-domain-allowlist.txt).

 If you need to access a domain that isn't on the allowlist, you can make a request to the Bacalhau Project team to include your required domains.
-You can also stand up your own compute node that implements the allowlist you need.
+You can also set up your own compute node that implements the allowlist you need.